microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

 1. Review your selections and proceed to train your model.

 Once your model is fine-tuned, you can deploy the model and can use it in your own application, in the playground, or in prompt flow.
-For more information, see [How to deploy Phi-3 family of large language models with Azure AI Studio](./deploy-models-phi3.md).
+For more information, see [How to deploy Phi-3 family of small language models with Azure AI Studio](./deploy-models-phi3.md).

 ## Cleaning up your fine-tuned models